snsamia/Anomaly-Detection-in-Beehive-Environmental-Data-Autoencoder-ML-Methods-/README.md

  ##  🛠️ Future Improvements

-- Add LSTM Autoencoder for time series anomaly detection
+- LSTM Autoencoder for time series anomaly detection
 - Deploy as a Streamlit app
 - Connect to real-time IoT data streams